Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - use the TADD regsiter of the M64283FP.
 You should wire the TADD pin through one of the two [free gates](/PCB/128x160_PCB%20and%20schematic/Main%20PCB/Schematic_Dashboy%20camera_NiMH_2023-05-14.pdf) of the level shifter (high level side) and wire the low level side to GPIO22.
 See comments in code for the next steps.
 I assume you are nerd enough at this point to manage next steps by yourself, the code is ready, you just have to uncomment some stuff;
 - activate overclocking.
 I yet provide an overclocked build at the maximum possible frequency that do no crashes but it drains battery too fast to my own taste, despite being more responsive;
 - deactivate the register display on screen or debug mode if it bothers you (why not after all, I though it was fun to keep it);
-- activate the [debagame mode](https://tcrf.net/Proto:Game_Boy_Camera) that give access to advanced sensor calibration paremeters.
-It displays on screen the voltage of masked pixels, the offset voltage, the register O and the register V and compare them.
+- activate the [debagame mode](https://tcrf.net/Proto:Game_Boy_Camera) that give access to advanced sensor calibration parameters.
+It displays on screen the voltage of masked pixels, the offset voltage, the register O and the register V and compare them to see how far the camera is from perfect calibration.
+It does not work on the M64283FP as black pixels cannot be accessed the same way as the M64282FP.
 If you do not see what it means, it's normal, nobody is supposed to.

 # Some pictures made with the device (old border)